dru0096/household-food-consumption-during-covid-19/README.md

-# Household Food Consumption During Covid-19
+# Household Food Consumption During Covid-19 :basket:
 Was there a statistically significant change in UK household food consumption during the Covid-19 pandemic?
 (2019/20)

 ## Background